openeuler-mirror/compass-ci/doc/manual/apply-account.md

 You'll need an account to submit jobs.
 The account is mainly for tracking your resource consumptions.
 We have limited pool of testboxes, so there have to be some usage control.

-We offer free accounts to OSS (Open Source Software) contributors.
+We offer free accounts to OSS (Open Source Software) contributors where the OSS project is in our test coverage.
 You can prove yourself as OSS contributor by providing "my oss commit" in the below email.

 We offer free accounts to our collaborators too.
 If you are one of our